5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

   Set **`Misc/Boot/HibernationSkipsPicker`** to `true` in `config.plist`.
 This prevents booting into another OS after waking from hibernation, which could disrupt the hibernated system state.
   - **Important:** Avoid making BIOS/UEFI changes while the system is in hibernation, as this can cause unpredictable issues.

+- **Disable RTC Memory checksum** (optional):
+  Enable Kernel Quirk `DisableRtcChecksum` if you receive a "RTC memory checksum bad" error after waking from Hibernation (after `autopoweroff`).
+But if the system's working state won't be restored correctly, you still haven't fixed hibernation.
+For example: on my Lenovo T490, the "RTC memory checksum bad" disappeared after enabling this quirk, but the system would freeze shortly after restoring it from the sleepimage, showing a scrambled desktop wallpaper.

 ### Required Kexts

 - **[HibernationFixup.kext](https://github.com/acidanthera/HibernationFixup)**